 Defense counsel's duty to noncitizen client.
-Due to the structure of immigration law, a defense attorney's goal is always to seek a result that avoids creating a ground of inadmissibility or deportability, or an outcome that could result in a bar to potential future immigration relief.
+Because of the structure of immigration law, a defense attorney's goal is always to seek a result that avoids creating a ground of inadmissibility or deportability, or an outcome that could result in a bar to potential future immigration relief.
 The first step in analyzing a case is to find out the defendant's current or potential immigration status; this information is necessary to identify the specific immigration effects of a disposition.
-Counsel must investigate the client's immigration status, research the immigration law, and inform the client very specifically about potential consequences.
-In addition, counsel must actively attempt to avoid unfavorable consequences if possible.
+Counsel must investigate the client's immigration status, research the immigration law, and inform the client very specifically about potential consequences if possible.
 Anything less constitutes ineffective assistance of counsel.